chazzka/clanekforest/clanek.md

 Observe, that each level is selected a random dimension and retains on it until the next level.

 Figure X shows the binary tree diagram created during the learning phase of the plain old Outlier detection Isolation Forest.
+Note that the nodes do not hold the ranges now.
+Instead, since we use original Outlier detection method, the nodes represent minmax values.